 In the Picture: In partnership with the Stephen Lawrence Trust Londoners developed artworks for a display in response to the following question.
 A statue of Robert Milligan stands outside the Museum of London Docklands.
 Robert Milligan was an 18th century sugar trader.
 His business was inextricably linked to the trans-Atlantic slave trade.
 Is this statue appropriate?
 If not, who, or what else could stand in his place?

 Brixton Riots: Working with SoundDelivery Londoners delved into the lives of people who experienced the Brixton Riots of April 1981, a key event in London's modern story.
-The resulting interviews reveal some of the fascinating and intimate stories behind the headlines.
+The resulting interviews revealed some of the fascinating and intimate stories behind the headlines.
 From John Callaghan who watched the Riots from the roof of his home, then spent the following days photographing the devastation, to Siobhan Dempsey who recalls the community camaraderie she shared with customers in the pub she had to stay in, unable to leave all night.

 Belonging: This oral history project resulted in an exhibition which shared the voices, memories and successes of people who have found refuge in the capital.
 All have certain experiences and concerns in common, but each person's story is unique.
 They offer different perspectives on being a refugee, on London, and on what it means to belong.